Skip to main content

 Fundamentals

 The architecture of privacy laws is designed to protect this journey, ensuring your specific results remain confidential.
-Your employer is legally firewalled from your data.
+Your employer is legally firewalled from your personal health data.
 They receive aggregated, anonymized reports that show general workforce health trends, such as the percentage of employees with high cholesterol, never your individual numbers.

 Your specific, individual lab results from a workplace wellness program are protected and not accessible to your employer.